Laf3aan/FINAL_ClimateChange/README.md

-# FINAL_DiscordWeatherBoyy
+# FINAL_ClimateChange
-A Discord Bot that talks about the weather and climate change.
+A Website that talks about climate change.
-It's Weatherity!
-The smartest bot ever in the world!

-Library:
-discord, etc.

-Purpose:
-- Talk about the weather and climate change.
-- Give user a "word of the day" about climate change.
+Features:
-- Talk about climate change and its effects.
+- Information about Climate Change
+- Articles
+- Current weather in your location.
-- Convert Fahrenheit to Celsius and Celsius to Fahrenheit.
+- Fahrenheit to Celcius

-by Laf3aan